fatmakahveci/fatmakahveci.com-sources/content/coding note/aws.md

   - for running instances, not stopped or terminated instances.
   - for the compute time you use when an instance is running, not when it is stopped or terminated.
   - for server capacity that you need or want.
-- **Multitenancy:** Sharing underlying hardware between virtual machines.
+- **Multitenancy** shares underlying hardware between virtual machines.
 It is managed by AWS.
-- **Hypervisor:**
-  - It is responsible for multitenancy.
-  - It isolates instances from each other as they share resources from the host. (the host with multiple other instances)
+- **Hypervisor** is responsible for multitenancy.
+It isolates instances from each other as they share resources from the host. (the host with multiple other instances)
 - Instances are resizable.
 You can give more memory / more CPU.
-- **Vertical scaling:** Making instances bigger or smaller.
+- **Vertical scaling** makes instances bigger or smaller.
 - You can control the networking aspect of EC2.
 - Compute-as-a-Service (CaaS)
 - EC2 configurations